victorg1991/liferay-docs/develop/tutorials/articles/mobile/01-android-apps-with-liferay-screens/07-creating-android-screenlets.markdown

    server call, you must
    [use the Mobile SDK to make an asynchronous service call](/develop/tutorials/-/knowledge_base/7-0/invoking-services-asynchronously-from-your-android-app).
-   This means you must get a session, create a callback instance, set the session to the callback, and then make the server call.
+   This means you must get a session, create a callback instance, set the callback to the session, and then make the server call.
 You make the server call by creating an instance of the Mobile SDK service (e.g., `BookmarksEntryService`) that can call the Liferay service you need, and then making the call.
 The Interactor class must also process the event object that